-And what is now dawning on me, just as Herman Toothrot gradually regains his memory in Escape From Monkey Island, is that the received wisdom at the time was that 3D adventure games were kind of bad, especially the third-person perspective ones (as opposed to first-person perspective ones like Myst and its imitators) and obviously in the face of that sort of word of mouth you are going to stay away.
+And the recollection that is now dawning on me, like Herman Toothrot gradually regaining his memory in Escape From Monkey Island, is that the received wisdom at the time was that 3D adventure games were kind of bad, especially the third-person perspective ones (as opposed to first-person perspective ones like Myst and its imitators) and obviously in the face of that sort of word of mouth you are going to stay away.
 (Escape From Monkey Island apparently sold OK numbers, but slowly, with a big dip as initial word of mouth got out – a pattern later seen by a certain obscure LucasArts movie series whose seventh to ninth episodes and some side stories were taken over by fans who did a very fannish take on the franchise which didn’t emerge from the shadow of the original material.)

 Let’s consider the timeline.

 - 1996-1997: Sierra and LucasArts put out their final 2D animated adventure games.
 Leisure Suit Larry: Love For Sail! is reasonably well-received, even though it’s showing the series’ age a little and contains some unusually nasty humour for the series.
 Curse of Monkey Island is, aside from some shaky sections, pretty damn good and does particularly well in Europe, keeping the light on for adventure games at LucasArts a bit longer.